Hay Fever and Allergic Rhinitis

 Cromolyn

-Cromolyn in the form of sodium cromoglicate (Rynacrom) has anti-inflammatory activity and relieves nasal itch, sneezing, mucus production and congestion particularly in seasonal allergic rhinitis.
+Cromolyn in the form of sodium cromoglicate has anti-inflammatory activity and relieves nasal itch, sneezing, mucus production and congestion particularly in seasonal allergic rhinitis.
 It is an extremely safe product but must be used 4 times a day, and is very effective in the eyes for treating allergic conjunctivitis.
 Cromolyn’s are a useful option for patients who prefer not to use nasal steroid sprays on an ongoing basis.
 Olopatadine (Opatanol) eyedrops are very effective for grass pollen-induced eye allergies when used twice daily.
+Combination cromoglycate and saline eye washes such as Optrex will flush away grass pollens as well control eye allergies.

 Ipratropium bromide

 Ipratropium bromide (Rinatec) is a spray derived from atropine.
-It provides good relief for the profuse watery nasal discharge including non-allergic or “vasomotor” rhinitis, a particular problem in older males with the so-called “old man’s drip”.
+It provides good relief for the profuse watery nasal discharge including non-allergic or “vasomotor” rhinitis, sometimes likened to a “dripping tap”.
+It is a particular problem in older males with their so-called “old man’s drip”.
 Ipratropium is very safe to use, with rapid onset of activity and minimal side effects.
 It has no effect on nasal blockage, itch or sneezing.
+Sometimes it may excessively dry the nose and then a saline nasal spray will help if used in combination with the Rinatec

 Oral steroids